sketchbuch/vsc-workspace-sidebar/README.md

 **List View**

-The Workspaces are just displayed for each root folder.
+The Workspaces are displayed for each root folder in a list.

 ![List View](./docs/images/features/list_view.png)